Saltmarsh sparrow: Diet

 The saltmarsh sparrow forages on the ground along tidal channels or in marsh vegetation, sometimes probing in the mud at low tide.
-Over 80% of its diet consists of flies, amphipods, grasshoppers, and moths, especially larval, pupal, and adult soldier flies.
-During the winter, it also eats seeds.
+Over 80% of the diet of nestlings consists of flies, amphipods, grasshoppers, and moths, especially larval, pupal, and adult soldier flies.
+During the winter, adults consume seeds.
 The saltmarsh sparrow is an opportunistic feeder and food is rarely limiting.